gsi-cyberjapan/3s/README.md

 The presentation material will be avialable as a markdown file tuned for remark.

 ## Three specifications to be covered
-- [mokuroku](https://github.com/gsi-cyberjapan/mokuroku-spec) - tileset matadata to make tileset sync-able
+- [mokuroku](https://github.com/gsi-cyberjapan/mokuroku-spec) - tileset matadata to make a tileset sync-able using in-service resources
 - [cocotile](https://github.com/gsi-cyberjapan/cocotile-spec) - metadata tileset to indicate which tilesets are available here
-- [kakotile](https://github.com/gsi-cyberjapan/kakotile-spec) - metadata tile for backup tiles to enable tile time machine
+- [kakotile](https://github.com/gsi-cyberjapan/kakotile-spec) - metadata tile for backup tiles to enable tile-time-machine

 ## See Also
 Definitions of Japanese words: